LGBTQ Cultural Competence Training Approved for Washington, DC (As Per a Public Health Priorities Education for Nurses)

 Informational, educational, and support materials should be designed to help LGBTQ+ patients feel comfortable and supported in the healthcare setting.

-- Include inclusive language on any websites and marketing materials that describes a commitment to high-quality, culturally competent, patient-centered care.
+- Include inclusive language on any websites and marketing materials with clear explanations that describe a commitment to high-quality, culturally competent, patient-centered care.

 - Ensure that marketing, advertising, and informational materials reflect diverse populations, including same-sex couples and families.